grovelabs/meteor-call-promise/README.md

   // res is whatever the callback would have returned });
 promise.catch((err) => {
-  // this is called if there was an error thrown on the server });
+  // this is called if there was an error thrown from the Meteor method });

 ```